pattisdr/ember-repositories-prototype/README.md

 On the OSF, you can organize your research and related materials into projects.
 OSF Repositories will allow projects to be grouped by specific topics for easy discovery.
-For example, there could be a repository for breast cancer research, and every project in that repository would relate to this topic.
 Users could submit their project to a repository, and search within and across repositories.

 This feature is still in the planning stages.
 This starter app includes our OSF navbar/footer and OSF styles.